amusecode/amuse/doc/install/install-prerequisites-ubuntu.rst

 Installing on Ubuntu 9.04
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a default Ubuntu desktop installation.
+In this section we assume a default Ubuntu desktop installation.

 Python
 ------